ranemirusG/toolbox-notes/Windows/logs.md

 1 - whenever a process is created in memory, an event with Event ID 1 is recorded with details such as command line, hashes, process path, parent process path, etc.

 22 - can be used to look for any DNS Queries made by the system.

+4624 - An account was successfully logged on.

+4625 - Failed authentication attempt.

+4657 - A registry value was modified.

+4697 - A service was installed in the system.

 4698 - A scheduled task was created.